momochi000/typewar/README.md

 ## CURRENT

 #### Design system to adjust game difficulty based on WPM argument
-+ Add WPM field on NPC (component) which can be set on init
++ (DONE)Add difficulty scale/multiplier to skill (component)
-+ Add difficulty scale/multiplier to skill (component)
++ REFACTOR:(DONE) pull position func out of skill attributes and make it a function
-+ Make npc skill component more intelligent in how it generates attack arguments
++ REFACTOR:(DONE) AttackObject should carry a clone of the skill itself
-+ REFACTOR: pull position func out of skill attributes and make it a function
++ REFACTOR: get rid of getSkillData and getSkillAttributes.
-+ REFACTOR: AttackObject should carry a clone of the skill itself
+  That interface should be implemented on the skill itself and this extra layer can be removed.

 #### REFACTOR: All events should follow a consistent style (see backbone)
 #### Make rake db:dcmps only work on dev